U.S. Senate panel probing Valeant, Turing over drug costs

 The Senate committee also said it wanted to hear more about Turing’s Daraprim, an anti-infective drug used to treat toxoplasmosis among other diseases.
 Earlier this year Turing raised the price on the drug overnight to $750 per pill from $13.50.

-Turing said in a statement that more than 60 percent of its revenues goes into research and development of new therapies.
+Turing did not immediately comment on Wednesday’s probe.
 In September Turing said it would cut the price of Daraprim, but has not yet done so.
 The New York state attorney general’s office is also investigating Turing over whether its Daraprim price increases violated antitrust rules.

 “The sudden, aggressive price hikes for a variety of drugs used widely for decades affect patients and health care providers and the overall cost of health care,” Collins said in a statement, adding that the Senate committee is probing the increases given the potential harm to patients.